 - The guy behind the Locksmith counter looks remarkably like Riff Raff.

-- Agent J tells K not to "go all Jack Webb" on the coroner.
+- Agent J tells K not to "go all Jack Webb" on Laurel.

 - The Smurfette Principle: The film doesn't have many female agents.
-The end of the first film shows agent L, a woman who becomes J's new partner.
+The end of the film shows Agent L, a woman who becomes J's new partner.
 However she is neuralyzed between films and given a Written-In Absence to make way for the return of Tommy Lee Jones.

 - Stab the Salad: K pulls a knife on a Mexican immigrant and swings it toward him - and slices open his clothing, revealing an alien hiding inside.